 I almost changed my mind about traveling to LA, but my gut told me to just go because it was for my dream career.
 So, instead of canceling my flight and postponing my dream, I went anyway, only to find true love in the back of a taxi.

 As of January 20, 2017, Lester and I are now engaged!
-He proposed to me in Columbia, South America two days before his birthday!
-FYI, my hair was down before the proposal, but he made fun of me so I braided it up, haha sneaky thing lol.
+He proposed to me in Cartagena, Columbia two days before his birthday!
+(FYI, my hair was down before the proposal, but he made fun of me so I braided it up, haha sneaky thing.)

-He proposed on the rooftop of our Airbnb home during dinner.
+He proposed on the rooftop of our Airbnb during dinner.
 The chef brought out this cake box and she insisted on handing it to me.
-I kept telling her, "No, it's not my birthday, it's his" and pointing to Lester.
+I kept telling her, "No, it's not my birthday, it's his," and pointing to Lester.
 He finally goes, "Babe, open it."

 Of course, I said YES!